 A quick cursory glance at African nations, as they are now, 50-100 years later shows that Kendi’s view is delusionary, confused, and wrong.

-Not a single nation—at least none that I can think of--have rational, civil, democratic, balanced leaders.
+No African nations, not a single one—at least none that I can think of--have rational, civil, democratic, balanced leaders.
 YEt most of the the nations have amazing natural resources and great potential.
 And millions of worthy humans who could accomplish much if given the chance.

 But instead these nations' resources have been squandered by a succession of corrupt, often brutal dictators, autocrats, even mass murderers!

-Some of these immoral horrors can be blamed on the abuse, misuse, racism, and massive theft of colonialism, but not all.
-Think of Uganda under Idi Amin, the Rwanda genocide, the former Congo, Zaire under Mugabe (who has turned the former bread-basket of Africa into a failed malnourished state), Mozambique, Egypt, Algeria, Somalia, etc.
+Some of these immoral horrors can be blamed on the abuse, misuse, racism, and massive theft of colonialism, but not all, or even most.
+Think of Uganda under Idi Amin, the Rwanda genocide, the former Congo, Zimbabwe under Mugabe (who has turned the former bread-basket of Africa into a failed malnourished state), Mozambique, Egypt, Algeria, Somalia, etc.

-The few somewhat better functioning nations such as Kenya still suffer many killings during violent elections, have plenty of irrational behaviors, and lots of unnecessary suffering.
+The few somewhat better functioning nations such as Kenya still have much poverty, suffer many killings during violent elections, engage in plenty of irrational behaviors, and lots of unnecessary suffering.